AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 ### Bounce mails {#bounce-mails}

+For synchronous delivery failure error messages, the Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.
+For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

+Asynchronous bounces are still qualified by the Campaign inMail process through the **[!UICONTROL Bounce mails]** rule.

 >[!IMPORTANT]
 >
 >Once upgraded to the Enhanced MTA, the bounce qualifications in the Campaign **[!UICONTROL Message qualification]** table are no longer used.

-For synchronous delivery failure error messages, the Enhanced MTA determines the bounce type and qualification, and sends back that information to Campaign.
-For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

-Asynchronous bounces are still qualified by the inMail process.

->[!NOTE]
->
->For instances using the Enhanced MTA without Webhooks/EFS, the Enhanced MTA will send back a bounce email to Campaign (InMail) for all synchronous bounces, using the same email address as for asynchronous bounce emails.
+For more on bounce mail qualification, see this [section](../../sending/using/understanding-delivery-failures.md).

 <!--The user can create his own rules.